Jump to content

 "Luisa is here!" campaign

-"Luisa is here!" is part of the nationwide prevention campaign "Celebrate safely" and offers women and girls quick and uncomplicated help in the event of sexual harassment and violence.
+The "Luisa is here!" campaign offers women and girls quick and uncomplicated support and help in the event of sexual harassment and violence - whether in bars, clubs, kiosks or at parties.

 About the campaign

-Women and girls often experience situations where they feel harassed or harassed when partying or going out.
-The "Luisa is here!" campaign offers a quick and discreet way to get help in Wiesbaden.
+Women and girls often experience situations when partying or going out where they feel harassed or threatened.
+The "Luisa is here!" campaign in Wiesbaden offers a quick and discreet way to get help.

 Join in

-Businesses such as bars, restaurants, discotheques or kiosks can join the initiative.
-Interested parties should contact the Wiesbaden Municipal Women's Department.
+Businesses such as bars, restaurants, nightclubs, kiosks, and clubs can join the initiative.
+Training on "Luisa is here!" is mandatory before participation.
+Those interested should contact the Wiesbaden Municipal Women's Department.

 Help for those affected